-How to Train a Dog to Enjoy Learning Hand Signals
+How to Train a Dog to Use Hand Signals

 Have you ever wondered why your dog is not responding to your voice commands?
 It may not be her fault.
 Some dog breeds respond better to visual signals, and some respond only to visual signals.
 If you do not use the same body language or symbols each time you train your dog, she has to figure out what you want and sometimes she gets things wrong.

 I have trained my pooch to respond to both verbal and hand signals because at times the wind is blowing and she cannot hear my verbal signals, and at other times (like when she is looking at an interesting dog walking down the beach), she is not looking at me and only responds to me if I speak, LOUDLY!
 “Pay attention” may be all she will listen to.